gobeyondidentity/developer-docs/docs/sdks/kotlin-sdk/integrate-with-auth0.md

 See Auth0's [Developer Site](https://auth0.com/docs/quickstart/native/android) for the latest Android SDKs or Widgets.
 This guide uses the [Auth0 Android](https://github.com/auth0/Auth0.Android) SDK.

-Note: At this time, the authorization flow cannot be completed using the SDK, so we recommend [using a WebView](#using-a-webview).
+Note: At this time, the authorization flow cannot be completed using the SDK, so we recommend [using the Web](#using-the-web).
 The token exchange, however, can be completed using the SDK.

 ### Using the Web